belle2/basf2/analysis/doc/FullEventInterpretation.rst

 The following software packages need an installation: local `basf2`, `luigi <https://luigi.readthedocs.io/en/latest/>`_, `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_, and `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_.

-In case the required developments are not merged into a `basf2` release yet, the first step would be to setup a local `basf2` development directory, which is also documented in
+In case the required developments are not merged into a `basf2` release yet, the first step would be to setup a local `basf2` development directory.
-:ref:`build/tools_doc/index-01-tools:Development Setup`.
 The easiest way to do that is by performing the following commands:

 .. code-block:: bash